A. Curricular/Research/Programmatic needs

-Data Services ensures that the MSU community has access to numeric information needed to support curricular, research, and general information needs.
+Data is purchased to ensure that the MSU community has access to data information needed to support curricular, research, and general information needs.
 This data includes both datasets and statistical tables.
-Data sets are the primary focus of Data Services, but due to the overlapping nature statistical information is a secondary focus.
 Data sets are sometimes referred to as “raw” data or machine-readable data files and are used in analysis requiring the use of statistical software programs such as SPSS or Stata.
 Statistics are the human-readable published results of data analysis and may be in either print or electronic format.
 This collection policy focuses specifically on commercially published sources of numeric information, membership-based research/academic sources, and freely available sources (e.g., government data).